 Alysia Johnson joined Women Helping Women Fund Tri-Cities as the Executive Coordinator in April of 2015 after attending the luncheon for years.
 Alysia’s extensive fundraising experience has paved the way for her to fit right into the WHWFTC organization.

-Alysia’s career initially was in banking which lead her through many sides of the industry.
+Alysia’s career initially was in banking which led her through many sides of the industry.
 From teller, new accounts, loan officer, assistant manager in branches to credit analyst & executive administrative assistant in the commercial loan department.

 This is a unique website which will require a more modern browser to work!